-(1) The Rules and Regulations for the Özyeğin University English Preparatory Program published in the Official Gazette No: 28951 on March 23, 2014 have been abolished.
+(1) The Rules and Regulations for the English Preparatory Program of the School of Languages at Özyeğin University published in the Official Gazette No: 28951 on March 23, 2014 have been abolished.

 Effectiveness

 (1) These rules and regulations shall enter into force as of the date of publication.